mojzu/hoot.c/README.md

 (cd cmake/host-debug && make install VERBOSE=1)
 ```

-Tasks for each preset can be found in [.vscode/tasks.json](.vscode/tasks.json), all presets can be run using the `configure` and `build` tasks.
+VSCode tasks for each preset can be found in [.vscode/tasks.json](.vscode/tasks.json), all presets can be run using the `configure` and `build` tasks.

 Library headers and static archive build system outputs are placed in the [build](build) directory.